-However, if you’re feeling exhausted all the time is a sure sign that your body is struggling to convert the energy you give it into action.
+However, if you’re feeling exhausted all the time, it’s a sure sign that your body is struggling to convert the energy you give it into action.

 If you are fuelling your body with the food and drink it needs and still feeling the fatigue, it could mean that your body is lacking in certain micronutrients, like vitamin C.

-It’s hard for the body to ‘scavenge’ them if too many accumulate, creating oxidative stress, so vitamin C is important to reduce the chance of this happening.9
+It’s hard for the body to “‘scavenge”’ them if too many accumulate, creating oxidative stress, therefore, vitamin C is important to reduce the chance of this happening.⁶

-Not only does vitamin C do a good job on its own, it can help other micronutrients do their job too!
+Not only does vitamin C do a good job on its own, but it can also help other micronutrients do their job too!

 Vitamin C helps our bodies to absorb iron – one of the most important minerals for health.
 Iron is an important component of haemoglobin, which is found in our red blood cells and carries oxygen from our lungs to the rest of our bodies.

 Vitamin C is a natural antioxidant.
-Antioxidants help the body to protect its DNA, proteins and lipids from oxidative damage caused by rogue particles in our bodies called free radicals.10
+Antioxidants help the body to protect its DNA, proteins, and lipids from oxidative damage caused by rogue particles in our bodies called free radicals.1

 Free radical build up in the body can be detrimental to health, so the more protection we can get, the better.

-As an indicator, if you have dry or sensitive skin, then you may want to use a lower concentration.
-Meanwhile, oiler skin tends to be able to tolerant more higher concentrations.14
+Products tend to range from 5% strength to 30%.
+If you have dry or sensitive skin, then you may want to use a lower concentration.
+Meanwhile, oiler skin tends to be able to tolerant higher concentrations.16

 Top tip: Serums are the most effective way of getting vitamin C as they are more concentrated.